jinantonic/RW-Lab-3/problem-2/README.md

 </br>

 ![Sketch](/images/t3.png)
 If a user wants to set a timer for an hour, just simply enter 1 for the hour and click the space outside of the timer.
-Then it will automatically fill up the minute and second input as 0s so that they won't need to enter 0s manually.
+Then it will automatically fill up the minute and second input as 0s so that the user won't need to enter 0s manually.

 </br>